rethinkdb/rethinkdb-rs/1-get-started/start-a-server.md

 For a complete list of options that can be passed to RethinkDB on the command line, read [RethinkDB command line options](/docs/cli-options), or type `rethinkdb --help` at the terminal prompt.

-{% infobox info %}
+{% infobox %}
-<strong>Having trouble accessing the web interface?</strong> Try restarting both of your RethinkDB instances with an additional `--bind all` parameter.
+__Having trouble accessing the web interface?__ Try restarting both of your RethinkDB instances with an additional `--bind all` parameter.
 {% endinfobox %}

 In production, you'd likely want to specify options via configuration files rather than command line options; read the [configuration file](/docs/config-file/) documentation for details on the format and available options.
 Also, you'd want your RethinkDB instances to come online at system startup.
 See [Start RethinkDB at system startup](/docs/start-on-startup/) to learn how to set up RethinkDB with `init.d` or `systemd`.

-{% infobox info %}
+{% infobox %}
-<strong>Want to connect a third node?</strong> You can join it with either of the two existing nodes in the cluster.
+__Want to connect a third node?__ You can join it with either of the two existing nodes in the cluster.
 {% endinfobox %}

 # A RethinkDB cluster using multiple machines #